 Britain’s best rail-to-trail cycling and hiking routes

 Old railway lines around the UK are being turned into cycling and walking routes.
 Offering scenic and safe cycling for families and cycling enthusiasts, many of these paths run through beautiful countryside.
-Here is a selection of old railway trail paths from Cornwall to Aberdeenshire to explore this summer.
+Here is our pick of the best former railway trail paths for cycling and walking in the UK.

 Rail-to-trail paths are former railway lines that have been converted to bridleways and access ways.
 Many lines were affected by the controversial Beeching closures of the mid-1960s, and are now enjoyed by cyclists, walkers and horse riders.
 They are dotted around the UK, with varying lengths and difficulties.
 Feeling daunted by the lengths of these?
 Many are just a few miles long, and would only take an hour or two to complete.